-If you’re a sponsored licence holder, you’ll have additional, more onerous obligations – and you’ll have to comply with them to satisfy your sponsorship duties.
-If you don’t, you could lose your sponsorship licence, receive a fine, or, in some cases, face imprisonment.
+As a sponsor licence holder, you will have additional, more onerous obligations than you owe to settled workers, which you must comply with to satisfy your sponsorship duties.
+If you do not, you could lose your sponsorship licence, receive a fine, or, in some cases, face imprisonment.

-The Home Office can carry out compliance visits at any time – with or without warning – and will visit all Tier 2 and Tier 5 sponsors at some stage.
-So, it’s important that you’re compliant.
+The Home Office can carry out compliance visits at any time – with or without warning – and will visit all sponsors at some stage.
+For this reason, it is important that sponsor licence holders are fully proficient in and are aware of their duties to be compliant.

-Our immigration team can conduct an audit of your documents and HR systems to make sure you’re compliant.
+Our immigration team can conduct an audit of your documents and HR systems to make sure you are compliant.

 UK employers have a responsibility to prevent illegal working, by conducting right to work checks before employing someone.
 It is very important that employers get this right, otherwise they will not have a defence to show they have done what it can to prevent illegal working.
 The penalties for employing someone illegally include hefty fines and in some cases, criminal sanctions.

 Businesses can find it overwhelming carrying out right to work checks, particularly given the different types of visa and evidence that can be provided to show a right to work.
 We can help by:

 If your business relies on EU workers, you might be concerned about how to plan your workforce to minimise the impact of being unable to recruit EU workers without sponsoring them, when free movement ends on 31 December 2020.